-If a non-contract employee, for whom a physical examination is required, voluntarily resigns his/her position during the first six months of employment, the cost of the physical examination, including drug test, may be withheld from his/her final paycheck.
-A non-contract employee who voluntarily resigns or is terminated may have the cost of uniforms deducted from his/her final paycheck if uniforms are not returned within three (3) business days following the separation of employment.
+If an hourly employee, for whom a physical examination is required, voluntarily resigns his/her position during the first six months of employment, the cost of the physical examination, including drug test, may be withheld from his/her final paycheck.
+An hourly employee who voluntarily resigns or is terminated may have the cost of uniforms deducted from his/her final paycheck if uniforms are not returned within three (3) business days following the separation of employment.